-8 DECENT WORK AND ECONOMIC GROWTH 9 INDUSTRY, INNOVATION And Infrastructure

-Financial risk Clashes between nations generate significant disruptions including increased operating costs due to fuel prices and economic sanctions, and risks to the safety of personnel and goods.
-Financial opportunity In a context characterized by uncertainty and rapid changes, Gruber Logistics diversifies its business and reduces its dependence on a single market, increasing its ability to adapt and offering solutions that improve customer loyalty.
+Quality of service and customer satisfaction 8 DECENT WORK AND PARTNERSHIPS FOR THE EDALS 17 PARTNERSHIPS FOR THE EDALS Positive impact Gruber Logistics is committed to technological innovation and strives daily to provide its customers with highly efficient, quality services that meet market demands and address the challenges of today and tomorrow.
+Financial opportunity Thanks to a flexible structure, Gruber Logistics can respond quickly and efficiently to extreme weather events, increasing its reputation and customer trust.
+Business continuity and resilience 8 DECENT WORK AND ECONOMIC GROWTH 9 MOUSTRY IMMOVATION AND IMPRASTRUCTURE Financial risk Clashes between nations generate significant disruptions including increased operating costs due to fuel prices and economic sanctions, and risks to the safety of personnel and goods.
+Financial opportunity In a context characterized by uncertainty and rapid changes, Gruber Logistics diversi- fies its business and reduces its dependence on a single market, increasing its ability to adapt and offering solutions that improve customer loyalty.

-ESG Governance and sustainability strategy Positive impact Gruber Logistics is characterized by a growing sensitivity and commitment with regard to investing in human capital, progressively reducing the impact of the fleet on the environment and establishing transparent relationships with business partners.
-Ethical and responsible business conduct 8 DECENT WORK AND 6 DECENT WORK AND 9 DOUSTRY, INNOVATION 10 DOUSTRY, INNOVATION Positive impact Gruber Logistics has always been committed to conduct its business in an ethical way, investing in human capital, as demonstrated by the Code of Ethics that formalizes the corporate values and the commitments undertaken in matters of safety, quality, worker health and environmental protection.
-Value chain sustainability 11 SUSTAINABLE CITIES AND COMMUNITIES AND PRODUCTION AND AND AND AND AND AND AND AND AND AND Positive impact Gruber Logistics has drafted the Supplier Code of Ethics that sets out the fundamental principles and guidelines that suppliers must follow in their relationship with the Company in order to preserve the business relationship.
-Cybersecurity and data management Financial risk A cyber-attack event could block our operations as a side effect of their digitization (entering data relating to transport, management of the transport itself, active invoicing, passive invoicing, payment arrangement, etc.).
+Financial profitability and economic growth 8 DECENTWORK AND ECONOMIC GROWTH Financial opportunity Gruber Logistics has developed a business strategy which provides for adaptation to change in order to satisfy the needs of the market, guaranteeing economic growth in favor of the Company, its employees, its supplier and the territory.
+Ethical and responsible business conduct 8 DECENT WORK AND ECONOMIC GROWTH 9 MOUSTRY, INNOVATION AND INFRASTRUCTURE Positive impact Gruber Logistics has always been committed to conduct its business in an ethical way, investing in human capital, as demonstrated by the Code of Ethics that formalizes the corporate values and the commitments undertaken in matters of safety, quality, worker health and environmental protection.
+Industry regulation and compliance 8 DECENT WORK AND BECONDMIC GROWTH 9 MOUSTRY, INVOVATION 11 SUSTAINABLE CITES AND COMMUNITIES 11 SUSTAINABLE CITES 11 AND COMMUNITIES Financial risk An uncertain regulatory environment that has not yet established clear taxation and incentive policies can create greater risk for investments in the digitization of processes and the use of new technologies (e.g. alternative fuels, batteries for HDVs, etc.).
+Financial risk Becoming compliant with specific sustainability standards and with management system obligations (e.g. health and safety of personnel) enta changes in operational approaches and economic costs.
+Cybersecurity and data manage- 16 PEACE, JUSTICE AND STRONG INSTITUTIONS LEFT STRONG INSTITUTIONS Financial risk A cyber-attack event could block our operations as a side effect of their digitization (entering data relating to transport, management of the transport itself, active invoicing, passive invoicing, payment arrangement, etc.).